rodrigo0345/CV-Maker/README.md

 ## App.jsx
 This component is responsible to render the entire page.
-Inside of App we have other 2 components, the Header and the Section, where the section is the actual responsible for most of the program.
+Inside of the App component we have other 2 components, the Header and the Section, where the section is responsible for most of the program.
 Note: **In index.css we set some global Css for an ease of use.**

 ## Section.jsx